injectedfusion/hedera-gcs-setup/README.md

 These instructions will guide you on retrieving record streams from a Hedera Network via which are stored in Google Cloud storage buckets.
 Don't worry about perform a git clone from here, we'll handle that with some automation.

-### Authenticate and Authorize gcloud to access the object storage bucket with your Google account credentials

 ### Create our Project Directory and working files
 From your local machine let's create a project directory with some files